Skip to main content

 • Background Needed for Advanced Workshops: Participants registering for these workshops must have a strong grasp of the fundamentals of coding already (e.g., loops, variables, and conditional statements).
 It is also recommended that they have prior experience with a text-based coding language (i.e., Java, Python, C++, R, JavaScript, etc.).

-• Arduino: Youth will learn how to build simple circuits and code with an Arduino.
+• Arduino: Youth will learn how to build a simple prototyping electronic project using the arduino microprocessor.

 • History of Jackson's Mill: Youth will learn about the history of Jackson's Mill, and participate in hands on activities.

-• E-Textiles: Youth will combine technology and textiles to create a sewable circuit.
+• Useless Machines: Youth will use technology to create a useless machine.

 Notes & FAQs